akka/akka/akka-docs/src/main/paradox/stream/stream-composition.md

 Please note that when combining a `Flow` using that method, the termination signals are not carried "through" as the `Sink` and `Source` are assumed to be fully independent.
 If however you want to construct a `Flow` like this but need the termination events to trigger "the other side" of the composite flow, you can use `Flow.fromSinkAndSourceCoupled` or `Flow.fromSinkAndSourceCoupledMat` which does just that.
-For example the cancelation of the composite flows source-side will then lead to completion of its sink-side.
+For example the cancellation of the composite flows source-side will then lead to completion of its sink-side.
 Read @apidoc[Flow]'s API documentation for a detailed explanation how this works.

 The example `BidiFlow` demonstrates that internally a module can be of arbitrary complexity, and the exposed